Reintroduction of face-to-face consultations

 What we ask of you

 We want to do everything we can to keep your assessment stress-free.
-You can help us do this by giving us as much information as possible prior to your assessment.
-Call us and let us know the following things:
+You can help us do this by giving us as much information as possible before your assessment.
+Tell us as soon as possible if:

 You need to rearrange your consultation